GScore is a built-in credit score in GCash, and GCredit is a revolving credit line in GCash.

 How do I unlock a GCredit of 30000?

-I’ve personally achieved Php 30,000 GCredit.
-Consistency is key.
-Perhaps one of the factors was I was able to hold on to a max GScore of 750 for almost a year.
+In my opinion, I’ve personally achieved Php 30,000 GCredit by being able to hold on to a max 750 GScore for almost a year.

 How high is the interest rate?

 If you let your GCredit accrue for a month, the total is by default 5% on top of the principal amount.
-This might seem high compared to a credit card since credit cards charge 3% per month, but GCredit has more flexible terms because of daily compounding instead of monthly.
+GCredit also compounds daily instead of monthly.

 What does daily compounding mean?

 It means that the interest rate is computed per day, instead of per month.
-If you paid your GCredit sooner, you would pay a lower amount in total than if you paid a month after, like credit cards.
+If you paid your GCredit sooner, you would pay a lower amount in total than if you paid a month after.

 This also means that if you used GCredit today and paid it off today, there is actually no interest incurred.

 Can I use the full amount again if I paid my GCredit earlier?

 Yes.
 Another advantage of paying it off early aside from the lower interest payment is you can use your full credit again even before your due date (revolving credit).

 For example, you have a Php 3000 GCredit.
 You used it to pay for your groceries amounting to Php 1500 today.
-If you paid it off the next day, then your GCredit returns to Php 3000, and you can borrow the full amount again before your due date arrives.
+If you pay it off the next day, then your GCredit returns to Php 3000, and you can borrow the full amount again.

 If you used GCredit to pay 500 pesos to a merchant, and you plan to pay it off the week after.
 How much interest in total do you have to pay?